tdwg/ac/code/termlist-header.md

 Sections 1.3 through 5 are normative, except for Table 1.
 In Section 7 and its subparts, the values of the Normative URI, Definition, Layer, Required, and Repeatable are normative.
 The value of Usage (if it exists for a given term) is normative in that it specifies how a borrowed term should be used as part of Audubon Core.
 The values of Term Name is non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.
 Labels and the values of all other properties (such as notes) are non-normative.

 ### 1.2 RFC 2119 key words
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://tools.ietf.org/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### 1.3 Categories of terms